Does Testosterone Improve Older Men's Health? It Depends

 Until the first year of TTrials was over, neither the participants nor the researchers knew which men were getting the placebo or the testosterone gel.

 The first set of TTrial studies was reported last year in the New England Journal of Medicine.
-Those looked at sexual function, physical activity and mood and found that sexual function and desire did improve significantly among men using the gel.
+Those looked at sexual function, physical activity and mood and found that sexual function and desire did improve significantly among men using the testosterone gel.

 Some mood improvements were also noted although there was not significant improvement in overall vitality or in physical activity.